Chegg: Data breaches

-In September 2018, Chegg announced that a data breach had occurred in April 2018.
-The breach may have provided access to user names, Chegg passwords, email addresses, and shipping addresses of 40 million active and inactive registered users.
-Social security numbers and bank account information were not affected by the breach.
-In January 2023, the company agreed to several requirements by the Federal Trade Commission including comprehensive security controls, enabling consumer data access, and minimizing data collection.
+In September 2018, Chegg disclosed that a data breach the previous April had potentially exposed the user names, passwords, email addresses, and shipping addresses of 40 million users; social security numbers and bank account information were not affected.
+The Federal Trade Commission subsequently investigated and in January 2023 finalized an order requiring the company to implement comprehensive security controls, enable consumer data access, and minimize data collection.

 Philanthropy

-In July 2022, Chegg partnered with Varkey Foundation to launch Global Student Prize, an annual $100,000 award for exceptional students worldwide who make a significant impact on learning, their peers, and society.

-Chegg sponsors music instruction contests for colleges through its Music 101 program, which include live classroom instruction by notable musicians and a $10,000 grant from the David B. Goldberg Music Scholarship fund for the winning school music department.
-Events have featured Yungblud, U2, Imagine Dragons, Taylor Swift, Ed Sheeran, Shawn Mendes, Steve Aoki, and Liam Payne.
+Since July 2022, Chegg has partnered with the Varkey Foundation on the Global Student Prize, an annual $100,000 award recognizing students who have made a significant impact on learning and their communities.
+The company also sponsors Music 101, a college music instruction contest that pairs notable musicians with classroom instruction and awards a $10,000 grant from the David B. Goldberg Music Scholarship fund to the winning school's music department.
+Past participants have included Yungblud, U2, Imagine Dragons, Taylor Swift, Ed Sheeran, Shawn Mendes, Steve Aoki, and Liam Payne.

-Awards and recognition

-In 2021, Chegg was declared the "most valuable edtech company in America" by Forbes.

-In 2022, Chegg was ranked 20th on the list of "Best Small and Medium Workplaces for Women" by Fortune.